GavinAbercrombie/gavinabercrombie.github.io/index.md

 **September 2024**

+Tanvi Dinkar and I gave a talk on using participatory design for NLP at [University of Edinburgh ILCC](https://informatics.ed.ac.uk/ilcc)

+**September 2024**

 Our paper ['Mirages'](https://aclanthology.org/2023.emnlp-main.290/) was cited by the AI Safety Institute as motivation for a [survey](https://www.aisi.gov.uk/work/should-ai-systems-behave-like-people) on public attitudes to anthropomorphic technology.

 I was invited to take part in a forum on combating disinformation and hate speech, organised by the Spanish government's Ministry of National Security at the Universidad Complutense de Madrid.